Small Charcuterie Board

 Bread & cracker options

-- Breads: French sourdough, asiago ciabatta or raisin-pecan rye, crostini
+- Bread: French sourdough, asiago ciabatta or raisin-pecan rye, crostini

 - Crackers: water crackers, crispy breadsticks, dried fruit crackers, multigrain crackers.